-Online surveys continue to demonstrate the need to help educate parents of food allergic kids about the importance of reading labels, teaching their kids to avoid food allergens and ensure they have immediate access to life saving epinephrine at all times.
+Online surveys continue to demonstrate the need to help educate parents of food allergic kids about the importance of reading labels, teaching their children how to avoid food allergens, and ensure they have immediate access to life saving epinephrine at all times.

 A survey, conducted by Harris Interactive and commissioned by Mylan Specialty, included more than 300 U.S. parents of children with life-threatening allergies and found that nearly 90% of their children have holiday events planned with friends and family or at school.
 When self reporting about habits surrounding how they help prevent or prepare for anaphylaxis, less than 60% of parents reported taking some of the commonly recommended measures: talking to their children about avoiding allergens by reviewing food labels (57%); ensuring those they are celebrating with are aware of their allergies (53%) and having access to epinephrine auto-injectors at all times (56%).

 Anaphylaxis action plan.